BipinKalra/Youtube-API/readme.md

 3. Install [docker](https://www.docker.com/get-started) in your computer
 4. Run "docker compose build"
 5. Run "docker compose up"
+6. Use the [Postman Collection](https://www.getpostman.com/collections/ff0912278d9bb3b84101) to interact with the two APIs

 _If you are a windows user, I would highly recomment going the "Docker Way!" :)_